sophieforceno/rain/README.md

 # rain
 Rain: A self-hosted weather forecast app written in Python

 Rain has several components: the Rain python module that can be run from the command-line.
 Provides current conditions and daily forecast for the next 5 days.
 Rain requires Python and the standard library only.
-Created with Python 3.4, but it also works with 2.7.6.
+Works with Python 3.

     usage: rain [-h] [-c] [-d [{0,1,2,3,4} [{0,1,2,3,4} ...]]] [-o] [-m] [-w]